Shrey3339/Global-Population-and-Socioeconomic-Insights---Tableau-Project/README.md

 - **Global Population Data**: Historical population statistics from 2000 to 2023, projected up to 2030.
 - **Fertility Data**: Fertility rates across various regions and countries, along with demographic statistics for female populations.
 - **Energy Consumption Data**: Data on energy consumption by region and per capita energy usage for selected countries.
+Here's the updated section of your `README.md` file that includes a detailed explanation of the parameter usage with coding:

+## Dynamic Parameters for Socioeconomic Indicators

+This project utilizes a parameter-driven approach to explore multiple socioeconomic indicators dynamically.
+The parameter control allows users to select different variables and view their corresponding visualizations.
+These parameters are coded in the dashboard to make the analysis highly interactive and customizable based on the user’s interest.

+### Available Parameters

+- **Internet Users Percentage**: Displays the percentage of internet users in relation to the total population for each country.
+- **Total Internet Users**: Shows the absolute number of internet users by country.
+- **CO2 Emissions per Capita**: Visualizes carbon dioxide emissions on a per-person basis by country.
+- **Total CO2 Emissions**: Displays the total CO2 emissions by country.
+- **Electrical Power Consumption per Capita**: Shows the electrical power consumption per capita in different countries.
+- **Total Electrical Power Consumption**: Displays the total electrical power consumed by each country.
+- **Life Expectancy**: Illustrates the average life expectancy by country, offering insights into health and longevity trends.
+- **Mortality Rate Under 5**: Shows the under-5 mortality rate by country, providing insights into public health conditions.

+### Parameter Implementation

+The parameter allows users to dynamically change the measure they want to explore.
+By switching the parameter, the corresponding bar charts and maps in the **Global Socioeconomic and Environmental Indicators Dashboard** will update to reflect the selected variable.
+This feature makes the dashboard flexible for different types of analysis without needing to manually adjust the underlying data.

+For example:
+- When **"Total Internet Users"** is selected, the map and bar graph will display the absolute number of internet users per country.
+- When **"CO2 per Capita"** is selected, the visualization updates to show CO2 emissions per capita.

+This coding was implemented using calculated fields in Tableau, enabling real-time changes across the dashboard without additional manual filtering.
+The flexibility provided by parameters enhances the usability of the dashboard for multiple analyses within a single view.

 ## Visualizations and Dashboards